jalley64/A-league-about-nothing/README.md

    SuperFlex (QB/WR/RB/TE) | 1 | No Limit
    BE | 14 | No Limi
    IR | 2 | No Limit
+   Taxi | 3 | Rookies Only

+ ### Taxi Squad ###
+   - 4 taxi squad spots
+   - rookies only
+   - After the season has started, a player removed from the taxi squad cannot be put back on.
+   - no poaching

 ## __Section V - Free Agency & Trading__ ##

 ### Free Agency ###